Last editedNov 20224 min read

-There’s a lot to juggle as a sole trader in the UK.
-You not only need to provide services in your area of expertise, but you also need to handle marketing and manage your own financial accounts.
+There’s a lot to juggle as a sole trader in the UK, and a solid accounting foundation is just as important for sole traders as it is for larger businesses.
+As a sole trader, you need not only to provide services in your area of expertise, but also to handle marketing and manage your own financial accounts such as recording expenses and tracking income.
 Fortunately, UK sole trader accounting software can help you stay organised.
-We’ll cover what to look for in the best accounting software for sole traders in this guide.

 Why should you use sole trader accounting software?

 As a sole trader, you may find there simply aren’t enough hours in the day.
-Manually entering all your accounting details into spreadsheets takes hours each week, particularly if you deal with a high volume of transactions.
-Sole trader accounting software is specifically designed to save you time and money by automatically tracking expenses, creating invoices, and reconciling bank accounts.
+Manually entering all your sole trader bookkeeping and accounting details into spreadsheets takes hours each week, particularly if you deal with a high volume of transactions.
+Sole trader accounting software is specifically designed to save you time and money by automatically tracking expenses, creating invoices and reconciling bank accounts.

 Here are a few benefits of the best accounting software for sole traders:

-It keeps all your details in a single location, so no receipts go missing
+It keeps all your basic bookkeeping for sole trader details in a single location, so no receipts go missing

 It automatically tracks expenses to cut your tax bill